aws-samples/aws-serverless-workshops/CrossRegion/3_Replication/README.md

 ### 3.5 Configure DNS failover records

-Now let's configure the zone records in a failover pattern.
+Now let's configure the zone records for our `api.` subdomain prefix.
+You will configure these records in a primary/secondary failover pattern using your health check.

 Before you can
     - NOTE: You must use HTTPS when visiting your domain.
 You will get a 504